adamedx/autographps/docs/WALKTHROUGH.md

 * **Column 2:** The **data** column -- it contains a `+` if the item is one or more entities returned from Graph, is empty otherwise
 * **Column 3:** The **locatable** column: this column has a `>` character if it can be followed by an entity and is empty otherwise

-**Tip:** Use the command `Get-GraphUri /` to see all of the segments that may legally start a Uri.
+**Tip:** Use the command `Get-GraphUriInfo /` to see all of the segments that may legally start a Uri.

 #### Don't forget about "virtual" segments

-`Get-GraphUri` doesn't just parse static Uris, but any that are syntactically valid, i.e.
+`Get-GraphUriInfo` doesn't just parse static Uris, but any that are syntactically valid, i.e.

 ```
 Get-GraphResource /me/drive/root/children/myfile.txt | fl *